 HCNHS Student Conference Grants (Travel/Online)

 The HCNHS Student Travel Grant Program has been established to support travel for undergraduate and graduate students related to research.
 Funds may also be used to attend online conferences virtually.
 HCHS students may apply for these competitive funds to present the results of their TCU research related to their field of study, attend a conference with their mentor, or to learn about a specific branch of research in their field of study.
 The maximum award available is $500.
-Limited funds are available and will be awarded only at set times throughout the year.
+Limited funds are available and will be awarded only at set times throughout the year, and only available to students for travel pre-graduation.
 Grant awards will be determined, up to the fund limits, by the Associate Dean for Research, Dr. Lund.

 Completed application forms must be submitted, by the due dates, to Irma Preciado, 2101 Bass Building or firstname.lastname@example.org.
 All travel awards will be announced two weeks following the submission date.